cilium/cilium/Documentation/architecture.rst

 The Cilium agent (cilium-agent) runs on each Linux container host.
 At a high-level, the agent accepts configuration that describes service-level network security and visibility policies.
-It then listens to events in the container runtime to learn when containers are started or stopped, and it creates custom BPF programs which the Linux kernel uses to control all network access in/out of those containers.
+It then listens to events in the container runtime to learn when containers are started or stopped, and it creates custom BPF programs which the Linux kernel uses to control all network access in / out of those containers.
 In more detail, the agent:

-* Exposes APIs to allow operations/security teams to configure security policies (see below) that control all communication between containers in the cluster.
+* Exposes APIs to allow operations / security teams to configure security policies (see below) that control all communication between containers in the cluster.
 These APIs also expose monitoring capabilities to gain additional visibility into network forwarding and filtering behavior.

 * Gathers metadata about each new container that is created.
-In particular, it queries identity metadata like container/pod labels, which are used to identify endpoints in Cilium security policies.
+In particular, it queries identity metadata like container / pod labels, which are used to identify endpoints in Cilium security policies.

 * Interacts with the container platforms network plugin to perform IP address management (IPAM), which controls what IPv4 and IPv6 addresses